dennislwm/examprep-mlac01/udemy/section05.md

 - Breakdown of XGBoost in SageMaker
   - Extreme Gradient Boosting: boosted group of decision trees, where new trees are made to correct the errors of previous trees
-  - Can be used for classification and predictions (using regression trees)
+  - Can be used for both classification and predictions (using regression trees)
   - Fast and has been used in lots of Kaggle competitions
   - Based on the open-source XGBoost
   - Input: CSV, Parquet, recordIO-protobuf
+    - Can use tabular data
 - Training
   - Can use as a framework within notebooks, e.g. Sagemaker.xgboost.
   - Or as a built-in SageMaker algorithm
-  - Hyperparameters: there are a lot of them
+  - [Hyperparameters][r05]
     - Subsample: prevents overfitting
     - ETA: Step size shrinkage, prevents overfitting
     - Gamma: Minimum loss reduction to create a partition (larger means more conservative)